isaac-yoon/LOGOS-word/README.md

 # LOGOS - [Live Site](https://logosword.herokuapp.com) </br>
-* Heroku no longer offers support for hobby websites.
-So the site will be down for the indefinite future.
+* <strong>Heroku no longer offers support for hobby websites.
+So the site will be down for the indefinite future.</strong>

 <span>Coded in pure JavaScript, implemented with Object-Oriented Programming</span></br>
 </br>